Internet Services for Canadians

 We collected your comments on differential pricing practices related to Internet data plans.
 Differential pricing occurs when the same or a similar product or service is offered to customers at different prices.
-You can read what comments were shared with us (look for “interventions”).
-A public hearing will begin on October 31, 2016 on this issue.
+You can read the comments that were shared with us (look for “interventions”).

 - Date modified: